 Basic fundamentals of badminton including the forehand, backhand and serve.
 Includes singles and doubles strategy.
 Open to all levels of skill.
 27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses (May be taken 4 times) Grading Option: OP
+Transfer: CSU, UC\; CSU GE: E. \Max UC credit, 4 units of KIN activity courses Degree Applicable, Credit Grading Option: OP

-KIN BRD BALLROOM DANCE
+KIN BRD BALLROOM DANCE .5-2 UNITS

 An introductory course in ballroom dancing.
 Students will study, analyze, practice and develop social dance technique, proficiency and etiquette in the fundamentals of ballroom dancing.
-Typical dances covered include: waltz, samba, rumba, foxtrot, tango, rock-n-roll,, and east coast swing.
+Typical dances covered include: waltz, samba, rumba, foxtrot, tango, rock-nroll, and east coast swing.
 27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses (May be taken 4 times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC\; CSU GE: E. \Max UC credit, 4 units of KIN activity courses

-KIN BK BASKETBALL
+KIN BK BASKETBALL .5-2 UNITS

-.5-2 UNITS This multi-level course is designed to provide the student with an opportunity to development the basic skills and understanding of basketball.
+This multi-level course is designed to provide the student with an opportunity to development the basic skills and understanding of basketball.
 Skills such as dribbling, passing, shooting, defensive and offensive strategies will be presented and practiced.
 Team play and sportsmanship are important priorities that are emphasized in this class.
 27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses (May be taken 4 times)
+Transfer: CSU, UC\; CSU GE: E. \Max UC credit, 4 units of KIN activity courses

-KIN BKL BASKETBALL LEAGUE
+KIN BKL BASKETBALL LEAGUE .5-2 UNITS

 This multi-level course is designed to provide the student with an opportunity to develop the basic skills and understanding of basketball.
 Skills such as dribbling, passing, shooting, defensive and offensive strategies will be presented and practiced in a team setting.
 Team play and sportsmanship are important priorities that are emphasized in this class.
 27-108 hours laboratory per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: Area E; Max UC credit, 4 units of KIN activity courses (May be taken 4 times) Grading Option: OP
+Transfer: CSU, UC\; CSU GE: Area E; \Max UC credit, 4 units of KIN activity courses

-KIN BKP BASKETBALL ADVANCED PLAY
+KIN BKP BASKETBALL ADVANCED PLAY .5-2 UNITS

 This course is designed to provide the student with an opportunity to develop the skills and understanding of basketball at the advanced level.
 Skills such as dribbling, passing, shooting, defensive and offensive strategies will be presented and practiced.
 Team play and sportsmanship are important priorities that are emphasized in this class.
 Strongly recommended: KIN BK-Basketball.
+27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: Area E; Max UC credit, 4 units of KIN activity courses(May be taken 4 times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC\; CSU GE: Area E; \Max UC credit, 4 units of KIN activity courses Degree Applicable, Credit Grading Option: OP

-KIN BL BOWLING
+KIN BL BOWLING .5-2 UNITS

 This course is designed to give the student the opportunity to learn the basic skills, terminology, and etiquette of bowling and be able to participate in a league-type bowling program using off-campus bowling centers.
 27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses (May be taken 4 times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC\; CSU GE: E. \Max UC credit, 4 units of KIN activity courses